spine-tools/SpineOpt.jl/docs/src/tutorial/multi-stage.md

   - Switch to parameter value view
   - Class and `entity_byname` should be prefilled.
 Select `roll_forward` in the parameter name field.
   - In the alternative field, select `LT_Stage_Alternative`
-  - In the value field, right click the cell and select `edit`.
+  - In the value field, right-click the cell and select `edit`.
   - Select plain value
   - Select `null`
   - Commit changes